-Credit Hours: 3 Prerequisite: Senior-level status or approval by Division Availability: On demand Chair
+Prerequisite: MTH 104 AND BIO 230 AND Senior-level Credit Hours: 3 Availability: On demand status or approval by Division Chair

 SES 452 Sports and Exercise Science Seminar

 This course gives students the tools to propose research studies in sport and exercise science.
 In addition, students will learn how to review and interpret scholarly research papers.